Last revised: June 26, 2019

 2. “Gathering” and “scattering” represent a theme highlighted by Gil Bailie throughout his lecture series on “The Gospel of Luke.”
 Inspired by his work, I preached my 1998 Pentecost sermon on this theme of “Gathering the Scattered Children of God.”

 4. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” made these reflections on the Holy Spirit in 2013, “The Holy Spirit’s Fiery Desire.”

-5. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Rob Grayson, a blog in 2014, “Power, but Not as We Know It“; Tom Truby, a sermon in 2016, “The Spirit Tells Us We Are All Children of God“; John Davies, a sermon in 2016, “On loving, but losing Eurovision, and other Babels of our time.”
+5. Sermons/blogs from a Girardian perspective by members and friends of Theology & Peace: Rob Grayson, a blog in 2014, “Power, but Not as We Know It“; Tom Truby, a sermon in 2016, “The Spirit Tells Us We Are All Children of God“; a sermon in 2019, “That Great and Glorious Day“; John Davies, a sermon in 2016, “On loving, but losing Eurovision, and other Babels of our time.”